phillord/tawny-owl/docs/namespaces.md

   OWLObject might be generated in many ways by tawny, or read in from a file.
 * `repl.clj` -- functions for working in the REPL.
 This also hooks into the `clojure.repl` facilities, giving improved documentation lookup.
-* `util.clj` -- embarrasing for an ontologist to admit, but this is the miscellaneous category.
+* `util.clj` -- embarrassing for an ontologist to admit, but this is the miscellaneous category.